scrabbletank/farhome-rules/rulesdoc.md

 Your characters aptitude is represented by 6 core attributes: Strength, Dexterity, Stamina, Intelligence, Willpower, Charisma.
 Each attribute governs a number of skills in addition to the following:

 #### Strength
-Each point of Strength adds an additional die to your melee attacks.
+Each point of Strength adds a die to your melee attacks.

 #### Dexterity
-Each point of Dexterity adds an additional die to your ranged attacks and melee weapons with the _finesse_ property
+Each point of Dexterity adds a die to your ranged attacks and melee weapons with the _finesse_ property

 #### Stamina
 Each point of Stamina increases your max wounds by 1.

 #### Intelligence
-Each point of Intelligence adds an additional die to your Arcane spellcasting rolls.
+Each point of Intelligence adds a die to your Arcane spellcasting rolls.

 #### Willpower
-Each point of Willpower adds an additional die to your Curse spellcasting rolls.
+Each point of Willpower adds a die to your Curse spellcasting rolls.

 #### Charisma
-Each point of Charisma adds an additional die to your Divine spellcasting rolls.
+Each point of Charisma adds a die to your Divine spellcasting rolls.

 ## Proficiency
 Proficiency is a measure of how capable your character is at a given skill or task.
 Every skill, weapon type, spell school, tool, and attribute save have their own proficiency values which can be increased as your character grows.
 With the exception of spell schools or attribute saves, there is no limit on how many skills you can be proficient in.